gradle/gradle/subprojects/docs/src/docs/release/notes.md

 TBD - Binary names are now scoped to the component they belong to.
 This means multiple components can have binaries with a given name.
 For example, several library components might have a `jar` binary.
 This allows binaries to have names that reflect their relationship to the component, rather than their absolute location in the software model.

+### Visualising a project's build script dependencies

+The new `buildEnvironment` task can be used to visualise the project's `buildscript` dependencies.
+This task is implicitly available for all projects, much like the existing `dependencies` task.

+The `buildEnvironment` task can be used to understand how the declared dependencies of project's build script actually resolve, including transitive dependencies.

+The feature was kindly contributed by [Ethan Hall](https://github.com/ethankhall).

 ## Promoted features